Extending the Pipeline – Writing PipelineElements¶

 and these methods:

-Whatever you do: You must behave like a JVM
+Whatever you do: You must behave like a JVM, so be

 sure to take a look how it is implemented.